DarkRTA/chronos/readme.md

 that runs in your terminal.
 With about 600 lines of C you are able to have a suprisingly usable timer that can run on a lot of hardware.

-Code quality is a bit poor at the moment but a code refactor is planned (Will probably never happen)

 ### Usage

 ```